Shop

 The Missing “Power Players”

-To fully round out your knowledge, there are two plants missing from your list that are absolutely dominant in Nairobi corporate landscapes right now:
+To fully round out your knowledge, there are two plants missing from the list that are absolutely dominant in Nairobi corporate landscapes right now:

 1. Dietes bicolor (African Iris): You will see this everywhere.
 It has strappy leaves like grass but beautiful yellow/white flowers with dark spots.
 It is used as a “filler” because it is tidy, doesn’t spread aggressively like Wedelia, and flowers often.